 Of those papers that have gone to review, our eventual acceptance rate is now about 15%.
 Every published paper has been accepted only after significant revisions, so authors should not be surprised when revisions are required before a paper is ready for publication.
 We believe, however, that the rigor we have introduced in the reviewing and revision process has resulted in a better, more scientifically useful product.
 For example, anecdotal feedback, as well as citation and downloading data, suggest that the methodological reviews included in almost every issue have been widely used for educational and study purposes.

 We have received an increasing number of submitted papers in each year since the transition from CBR to JBI.
-In our first year we received about 100 manuscripts but now receive well over 800 papers per year.
+In our first year we received about 100 manuscripts but now receive well over 1500 papers per year.
 As a result, the journal has grown in size, with more papers per issue.
-We also devote two or three issues per year to special methodologic topics overseen by guest editors who propose such special issues to us.
+We also devote two or three issues per year to special methodologic topics overseen by guest editors who propose such special issues to us(further information regarding special issues can be found in the Guide for Authors).
 Accepted papers are immediately made available online and are indexed in Medline.
 They appear soon thereafter in a compiled "virtual" issue on ScienceDirect.
 Since 2016 we have stopped producing a print version of JBI, having learned that the vast preponderance of access to the journal is through the Internet and ScienceDirect.
 Hard copies of full issues are available from Elsevier via the Print on Demand services.
 Papers may be published in open-access for a fee paid by authors, but they otherwise are available only to subscribers for the first 12 months after publication.
 Thereafter they are opened up to free access in our ScienceDirect open archive.
 Because the journal is produced online-only, there is not limit or charge regarding the use of color in figures or photographs in submitted manuscripts.